Identity Theft Lawyer

 Some identity theft offenses result in thousands of dollars in losses for the victim.
 Others may involve the trafficking of false identifying information (driver’s licenses, social security cards) to undocumented immigrants.
 Often, identity theft is carried out entirely online without the victim’s knowledge that his or her personal security has been breached.

 If you are accused of fraudulently obtaining the personal identifying information and using or attempting to use that information, you will likely face federal criminal charges.
 Under the Identity Theft Penalty Enhancement Act, certain actions are designated as aggravated identity theft and are subject to mandatory minimum prison sentences.
 Identity theft and the possession of another’s personal identifying information are crimes in and of themselves.
 This means that a sentence for identity theft is in addition to any penalties accrued from committing an associated crime.
 For example, if one misappropriates another’s identity and uses that information to commit mail fraud, he or she may be convicted of both identity theft and mail fraud and receive separate penalties for each crime.
-The attorneys of Price Benowitz can help you understand the charges that are being levied against you.
+The attorneys of David Stander Attorney at Law can help you understand the charges that are being levied against you.
 They can explore every angle of your case to build the strongest possible defense against federal criminal charges, working tirelessly to bring your case to its optimum resolution.

 With prison sentences of up to 15 years and mandatory minimum enhancements added for certain offenses, a federal identity theft charge is a serious matter.
 Even beyond legal penalties, there can be damage done to one’s personal and professional reputations, and a criminal record that creates personal difficulties far exceeding the reach of the prison term.
 We understand the seriousness of your criminal charge and undertake each case with a dedication to protecting your rights and your livelihood in the face of criminal accusations.